IBM-Cloud/observability-teams/README.md

     ```

-> Note: By default the template expects the Kubernetes cluster to have been created in a VPC Infrastructure.
+> Note: The template expects the Kubernetes cluster to have been created in a VPC Infrastructure.

+> Note: Both `activity_tracker_resource_group` and `cluster_resource_group` are empty values which will cause the template to use the value supplied for `resource_group`, if you require it specifiy a different value for each.

 6. Execute terraform plan by specifying the location of variable files, state and plan file:
     ```sh